'You can't change the cards you are dealt' - Dane

 "I don't know whether it is the elite athlete in me, but we're not used to making time for the emotional processing of these big injuries.
 So that was probably the biggest step in my recovery.

 "I'd treated patients with strokes in the past as a physio.
-I'd remembered patients who had multiple strokes from the exact same thing and I thought, 'ugh, is my life going to look like that?'.
+I'd remembered patients who had multiple strokes from the exact same thing and I thought, 'ugh, is my life going to look like that?'

 "I don't want to be one of those people who keeps looking over their shoulder.
 I've never lived in fear before but when something like this happens to you out of the blue you think, 'gosh, I'm vulnerable', for the first time in my life."